Q: Is the Incubator only open to Latinx filmmakers?

 A: No. Unfortunately, due to the nature of the submission and evaluation process, all submissions MUST be received by the deadline date.

-Q: What are the entry fees?
+Q: What is the preferred genre?

 Q: What happens if my submission is not accepted?